Gabriel-Pacheco-Martinez/microservice-communication-protocols/README.md

 ## Report

 For detailed analysis, methodology, performance metrics, and results, please refer to the **project report**, included in the repository.
+This project was done in collaboration of teammate who worked on a section of the project based on JavaScript **[Shakir Farhan](https://www.linkedin.com/in/shakirfarhan/)**
 📄 **[Project Report (PDF)](docs/report.pdf)**